supermemo-wiki/SuperMemoAssistant.Wiki/docs/plugins-PDF.md

 ## What is SUB-PDF?

+Sub-PDFs are basically mirrors of your original PDF, but with specified section targeted.
+Sub PDFs are useful when you want to focus on certain chapter, whilst working separately with rest of the chapters.

  You can create Sub-PDFs of the original PDF via bookmarks or manual selection.

- Why to use it:Sub-PDFs are useful when you want to focus on certain chapter, whilst working separately with rest of the chapters.

  <img src="https://github.com/supermemo/SuperMemoAssistant.Documentation/blob/master/resources/SuperMemoAssistant.Plugins.PDF/pdfextract.gif?raw=true" style="zoom: 50%;" />